athomasq/athomasq.github.io/categories/hikari/setyl.md

 I'm leading a syndicate to invest in the seed round of Setyl.

-Setyl is a UK-based tech startup with a SaaS product that "manages company assets" for traditional IT departments.
+Setyl is a UK-based tech startup with a SaaS product that manages office assets for mid-sized organizations.
 It's a sticky solution for a painful problem in a large and underserved market.

 <img src="/assets/img/setyl-1.jpg" width="420px" class="photo">

 Setyl is at USD 425,000 ARR as of July 2023, growing 2.2x yoy with 133% net retention.
 They're raising USD 1M at a pre-money valuation of USD 12.7M, in a pre-emptive round led by an existing investor.
-Setyl doesn't need the money; they will reach profitability without the financing.

-I've received some allocation in the round thanks to helping the founders over the years (I invested in their pre-seed as well). <!--I'm sharing this with a small number of people I know personally; it will be my first syndicate investment.-->
+I've received some allocation in the round thanks to helping the founders over the years (I invested in their pre-seed as well), and I'm sharing this with a small number of people I know personally. <!--; it will be my first syndicate investment.-->

 <br/>

 ### Company Overview: Problem and Solution

-Setyl is building the system of record for office management -- physical assets like laptops and printers, office chairs and desks, printers and routers, plus digital assets like software licenses, subscriptions and contracts.
+Setyl is building a software "system of record" for office asset management -- both physical assets like laptops and printers, office chairs and desks, printers and routers, plus digital assets like software licenses, subscriptions and contracts.

-Today, these assets are typically tracked by hand -- by individual IT managers working with Excel and Google Sheets, if not paper ledgers and files.
+Today, these assets are typically tracked by hand -- by IT and office managers working with Excel and Google Sheets, if not paper ledgers and files.
 It's tedious, time-consuming, and inefficient.

 Setyl automates this.
 Their SaaS solution makes it easy for IT managers to track asset ownership, renewals, costs, depreciation, licensing, utilization and much more.
 It's not just about tracking; Setyl generates direct ROI by helping companies optimize usage, not pay for idle assets, time their renewal cycles etc.